Andrea Cossu (footballer, born 1980): Third spell at Cagliari

 On 11 May 2017, club president Tommaso Giulini announced Cossu would return to Cagliari for the 2017–18 season.
 He made his third debut for the club, and 247th game overall for Cagliari, in a 2–1 away defeat to Milan.
 On 8 August 2018 he played his farewell game in a friendly against Atlético Madrid, was ceremoniously substituted at the 7th minute of the game and officially retired as a player.

 International career

-On 28 February 2010 he received his first call-up for the Italian national team for a friendly game versus Cameroon, making him the first Sardinian call-up after local legend Gianfranco Zola.
+On 28 February 2010 he received his first call-up for the Italy national team for a friendly game versus Cameroon, making him the first Sardinian call-up after local legend Gianfranco Zola.
 Cossu played the game, held on 3 March 2010, as a starter: the match ended in a 0–0 draw.

 He was in Lippi's 28-men provisional 2010 FIFA World Cup squad, but was not included in the 23-men final squad on 1 June.

 But after the injuries of Mauro Camoranesi and Andrea Pirlo, he was named as an additional 24th standby player and was featured in the starting lineup in the last friendly game before the World Cup kick-off, against Switzerland on 5 June.